cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - index, Index `i` of the signer.
-Note index will never equal `0`.
+  - identifier, Identifier `i` of the signer.
+Note identifier will never equal `0`.
   - PK_i, the public key for the ith signer, where `PK_i = G.ScalarBaseMult(sk_i)`, an `Element` in `G`
   - comm_i, pair of `Element` values in `G` (hiding_nonce_commitment, binding_nonce_commitment) generated
     in round one from the ith signer.
   - sig_share_i, a `Scalar` value in `GF(p)` indicating the signature share as produced in round two from the ith signer.
   - commitment_list = [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a list of commitments
-    issued in Round 1 by each signer, where each element in the list indicates the signer index j and their
+    issued in Round 1 by each signer, where each element in the list indicates the signer identifier j and their
     two commitment `Element` values in `G` (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by signer index.
+    This list MUST be sorted in ascending order by signer identifier.
   - participant_list, a set containing identifiers for each signer, similarly of length
     NUM_SIGNERS (sent by the Coordinator).
   - group_public_key, public key corresponding to the group signing key, an `Element` in `G`.